 I replaced the fuse with a piece of wire, because I’m not planning to open this up again.

 Having cut the glue/welds of the inner part to remove it, it needs something to keep it in place when reassembled.
 You could glue it back in, but I opted for some small screws.

 Once the blender was back in use, I got complaints from other family members that they were getting shocks off the blender.
 It turns out that one of the metal screws would become live when it was running and the person was also contacting an earthed metal kitchen bench.
+The motor body gets live high voltage DC when the unit is running!
 I replaced it with a smaller screw, but perhaps glue or plastic screws would be a better option!